Woodside School students protesting the construction of

 San Mateo County Democratic Party

-Nancy Reyerig, President, San Mateo County Harbor District.
+Reyerig, President, San Mateo County Harbor District.

 Former Chair ASRB, Former Chair Woodside Open Space Committee, Former President Stanford Professional Women, Recipient Woodside Environmental Champion